angelofdev/NoOby/README.markdown

 ## Features:
 ___________________
 	NoOby is a plugin that enables blocks such as Grass, Glowstone, Glass, Ice, Bookshelves & Snow to drop just like any other block.
 	NoOby also makes the mining Obsidian difficult with an 80% chance for drops.
 	This is one way to slow down Obsidian bunkers people make on Factions enabled servers.
-To slow down obsidian bunkers and penetrate through obsidian this plugin is best combined with DynaMight.
+	To effectively make a difference and slow down obsidian bunkers this plugin is best combined with DynaMight.

 ##Licence:
 ___________________